About Cascadia Winterguard

 In addition to receiving a Bachelor’s degree in French, Genevieve studied dance and movement extensively at Willamette University.
 During her semester abroad, she had the unique opportunity of studying Martha Graham technique at the Centre de Danse du Marais in Paris, France.

-Genevieve has worked with multiple high school programs in the Northwest and is currently the director and designer at Skyview High School.
+Genevieve has worked with multiple high school programs in the Northwest - including Skyview HS, North Salem HS and the Seattle Cascades Drum and Bugle Corps.
 She is also a guest choreographer for Willamette University’ s theatre department for the 2018-2019 season.
 During her spare time she enjoys going on hikes, exploring new restaurants with her friends, and snuggling up to her cat,